 It is illegal for anyone to provide alcohol to anyone under the legal drinking age of 21 years.
 You may be charged for:

-If you have been charged with furnishing alcohol to a minor, contact our criminal defense lawyers at The Law Offices of John Phebus for a free 30-minute telephone consultation.
+If you have been charged with furnishing alcohol to a minor, contact our Glendale criminal lawyer at The Law Offices of John Phebus for a free 30-minute telephone consultation.
 You may be facing very serious legal consequences.
 We provide aggressive defense for clients in Glendale and Peoria as well as throughout Maricopa County and the metro area, including many Arizona State University students.

 Penalties For Providing Alcohol In Arizona